How to sing Hey There Delilah

 What is the highest note in Hey There Delilah?

-The highest note is an F#4, occurring in the chorus on the word "do" (in "do to me") and during the vocalizations in the bridge.
+The highest chest-voice note in the lead melody is an F#4, found in the chorus on the word "me."

 Don't just sing in the shower.